Sevier School District Emotional Safety/Culture Initiatives

 - Decision Making

 Anti-Bullying Efforts: As part of our PBIS/school climate efforts, and in partnership with the USOE and the Utah Anti-Bullying Coalition, all schools have implemented bullying prevention strategies and/or programs.
 The specific methods chosen were based on office disciplinary, SHARP, and student report data at each school.
 In addition to Second Step and Prevention Dimensions, other examples of these include:

-- Second Step Bullying Prevention Curriculum K-5: Research-based bullying prevention taught as a supplement to the Second Step social-emotional learing program.
+Second Step Bullying Prevention Curriculum K-5: Research-based bullying prevention taught as a supplement to the Second Step social-emotional learning program.
 The skills taught through this curriculum build on Second Step fundamentals with included training for all school staff and lessons for students.

 Check & Connect Mentor: Sevier School District has hired a Check & Connect Mentor to work directly with our Foster Care population of students to provide support and wrap around services to all Foster Care students.

 Educator’s Handbook: State-of-the-art reporting and incident management system that provides schools with the information that they need to make informed decisions including: identify students in need of services, pinpoint where and when challenging behavior is most likely to occur, select and measure response to targeted intervention, and communicate effectively with parents and others.

 The Behavior Game: Positive behavior classroom management tool available for all teachers.